In search of the best phone with the power of science!

 Of course, there can be additional steps and some kind of post-processing to link together all pieces of extracted information across different reviews texts.

-Fortunately, here at Quddi we already have a text analysis solution that is able to extract opinions from unstructured texts, identify their polarity and group them together.
+Fortunately, here at Quiddi we already have a text analysis solution that is able to extract opinions from unstructured texts, identify their polarity and group them together.
 It is based on modern deep learning techniques such as recurrent neural networks, language models and sequence segmentation models.